-Mohammad Shahabuddin is a Professor of International Law & Human Rights at Birmingham Law School as a Senior Lecturer in 2016 and was later promoted to Reader in International Law & Human Rights.
+Mohammad Shahabuddin is a Professor of International Law & Human Rights at Birmingham Law School.
+He first joined BLS as a Senior Lecturer in 2016 and was later promoted to Reader in International Law & Human Rights.
 Prior to joining Birmingham, he served Keele University as a Lecturer in Law from 2014 to 2016.
-He also held visiting professorships at Yokohama National University as a Visiting Professor of International Law, and Jahangirnagar University as the founding chair of its Department of Law and Justice.
-He is a Faculty Member for Harvard Law School’s Institute for Global Law and Policy (IGLP) Workshop since 2013.
+He also held visiting professorships at Yokohama National University (2013-14) and Keio Law School (2014 & 2016) in Japan.
+He has been a Faculty Member for Harvard Law School’s Institute for Global Law and Policy (IGLP) Workshops since 2013.

 In addition to academic research, he is also actively involved in policy work.
-He worked for the United Nations Development Programme (UNDP), Bangladesh as its National Consultant in 2011/12 to conduct compliance studies on International Covenant on Civil and Political Rights (ICCPR) and the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (CAT).
-These study reports have been published by the National Human Rights Commission, Bangladesh and used for policy reform recommendations to the government.
+He worked for the United Nations Development Programme (UNDP), Bangladesh as its National Consultant in 2011/12 to conduct compliance studies on the International Covenant on Civil and Political Rights (ICCPR) and the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (CAT).
+These reports have been published by the National Human Rights Commission, Bangladesh and used for policy reform recommendations to the government.